Are you considering signing up for the card_name credit card?

 Other Cardholder Benefits

-- Global Entry or TSA Precheck Credit: Cardholders are eligible to receive a statement credit of up to $100 every four years as reimbursement for the application fee for either of these passes.
+- Global Entry or TSA PreCheck® Credit: Cardholders are eligible to receive an application fee credit of up to $100 every four years as reimbursement for either of these passes.
 You must make the purchase with your Chase Sapphire Reserve card to get the credit.

 - Luxury Hotel and Resort Perks: You get access to benefits, such as complimentary room upgrades, early check-in and late check-out, at participating top hotels and resorts.
 You’ll have to book your room with this credit card, and you’ll obviously want to check to make sure your desired hotel or resort is a participant before you book.

-- Complimentary DoorDash and Lyft Memberships: Cardholders can get a free year of DoorDash’s DashPass as well as a free year of Lyft Pink.
+- Complimentary DoorDash, Instacart and Lyft Memberships: Cardholders can get a free year of DoorDash’s DashPass and the Instacart+ delivery service, as well as two free years of Lyft Pink.

 Here’s a quick look at some of the fees the Chase Sapphire Reserve card carries: